Toastmasters is still useful. Let's start there.

 1. A Speech-Coaching App

-Best for: daily private practice, conversation scenarios, measurable feedback.
+Best for: daily private practice, recorded scenario prompts, structured feedback.

 A speech-coaching app is the closest alternative if your problem is consistency.
 You know you need reps, but you do not want to wait until next Thursday at 7 p.m. to speak for three minutes.

 The advantage is frequency.
-You can practice every day, repeat the same scenario, and get feedback immediately.
+You can practice every day, repeat the same prompt, and get feedback after each attempt.

 Use an app if your main issue is: